The primordial non-Gaussianities for non-singular Horndeski cosmologies: Introduction

 The paper is organized as follows.
-In Section \ref{sec:model} we give a description and properties of the scenario of the contracting Universe within the general action of the Horndeski theory: in Sec.~\ref{sec:prop}, in terms of the ADM formalism we show the Ansatz for the Lagrangian and conditions on its parameters which together admit non-pathological (at all times) contraction without strong coupling regime in the past as well as recall that it is also possible to generate the primordial perturbations with the features being in agreement with observational data \cite{Planck:2018vyg,BICEP:2021xfz}.
+In Section \ref{sec:model} we give a description and properties of the scenario of the contracting Universe within the general action of the Horndeski theory: in Sec.~\ref{sec:prop}, in terms of the Arnowitt-Deser-Misner (ADM) formalism we show the Ansatz for the Lagrangian and conditions on its parameters which together admit non-pathological (at all times) contraction without strong coupling regime in the past as well as recall that it is also possible to generate the primordial perturbations with the features being in agreement with observational data \cite{Planck:2018vyg,BICEP:2021xfz}.
 In Sec.~\ref{sec:param} we provide the covariant form of the Lagrangian as well; the latter is valuable when choose the physical parameters of the model.
+In the same Section we move to the Einstein frame and show, that there we have the slow-roll G-inflation, deriving corresponding slowly varying parameters.
 In Sec.~\ref{sec:nongauss} we briefly review the concept of non-Gaussianity itself and the method of their evaluation.
-The Sec.~\ref{sec:ournongauss} is dedicated to the calculation of the three-point correlation function with the use of cubic action for our model; then we acquire the non-Gaussianity parameters and bispectra.
-Finally, we plot the dependence of $f_{\mathrm{NL}}$ on our model parameter $\mu$ for different combinations of momenta (wave numbers), what is the main result of our work.
+The Sec.~\ref{sec:eval non gauss} is dedicated to the calculation of the non-Gaussianity parameters.
+Finally, we provide the dependence of $f_{\mathrm{NL}}$ on our model parameters $\mu$ and $\chi$ for different combinations of momenta (wave numbers), what is the main result of our work.
+In the same Section the proof of Maldacena's consistency relation for local form of non-Gaussianity can be found; also the comparison of our results for non-linear parameters with the latest observational data gives the new constraints on $\mu$ and $\chi$.
+We conclude in Section~\ref{sec:summary}.
 The paper has three Appendices as well.
-The App.~\ref{app:sec_ord} collects the expressions for the coefficients from second order action for scalar and tensor perturbations.
-The explicit solution of linearized equation of motion for scalar perturbation is shown in App.~\ref{app:pert}.
-Finally, all formulas connected with the evaluation of three-point function are listed in App.~\ref{app:three_point}.
+The Appendix~\ref{app:sec_ord} collects the expressions for the coefficients from second order action for scalar and tensor perturbations.
+The explicit solution of linearized equation of motion for scalar perturbation is shown in Appendix~\ref{app:pert}.
+Finally, in Appendix~\ref{app:slowroll} we explicitly show, that slow-roll approximation is inapplicable for contracting Universe model, therefore we move to the Einstein frame with slow-roll inflation and use the formulas for non-Gaussianities from Ref.~\cite{DeFelice:2013ar}.